siakaramalegos/sia.codes-eleventy/src/posts/avif-on-cloudinary.md

 Jake Archibald wrote up how to do this in [Half the size of images by optimising for high density displays](https://jakearchibald.com/2021/serving-sharp-images-to-high-density-screens/).

 [Yoav Weiss](https://twitter.com/yoavweiss) wants to run an origin trial for [adding a max DPR value to srcsets](https://chromium-review.googlesource.com/c/chromium/src/+/2395619).
-That will be exciting if it ever happens!
+That will be exciting if it happens!

 Have you started using AVIF images on your sites yet?
 What method are you using?